-### Download an IPA chart and reference guide from Canvas files!
+### Grab an IPA chart and reference guide (also on the syllabus)

---- # Phonetics: The Sounds of Language ### Will Styler - LIGN 101 --- ### Today's Plan - How does speech work? - How can we write down speech? - How do we describe consonants? - How do we describe vowels? --- ## How does speech work? --- ### The Speech Process * Flapping bits of meat inside your head while blowing out air * This creates vibrations in the air you're expelling * The ear picks these up, and inteprets them as speech. * This process is studied in **Phonetics** --- ### The Lungs
+--- # Phonetics: The Sounds of Language ### Will Styler - LIGN 101 --- ### Today's Plan - How does speech work? - How can we write down speech? - How do we describe consonants? --- ## How does speech work? --- ### The Speech Process * Flapping bits of meat inside your head while blowing out air * This creates vibrations in the air you're expelling * The ear picks these up, and inteprets them as speech. * This process is studied in **Phonetics** --- ### The Lungs

 --- ### Flapping bits of meat ("articulation")